XenGi/darling/README.md

 | Laird MI0805K601R-10 | 1   | 0805  | FB1    | Ferrite Bead     |

 See [Octopart][octopart] for a detailed list with links.
 With current prices this totals to € 3.84 just for parts excluding costs for the PCB manufacturing.
+If you need a PCB, just ask.
+I have lots of them. :)

 Schematics